njtierney/validateHOT/README.md

 checking holdout task and we teach this, of course, in *R* 😍.
-We want to put a strong emphasis on open science and providing tools to run the analyses and provide the code afterwards is essential. `validateHOT` makes this process look easy.
+We want to put a strong emphasis on open science and providing tools to run the analyses and provide the code afterwards is essential. `validateHOT` makes this process look easy 🤹‍♀️.
 Of course, there are other great packages which are faster in terms of running time (i.e., `Metrics` by Hamner & Frasco, 2018), however, these packages need some more data wrangling in order to use the appropriate functions with the raw utilities, which might be a burden or barrier for the one or the other.

 Moreover, as Yang et al. (2018) report, commercial studies often do not use any validation task.
 Again, the missing experience in *R* could be